janprunk/emacs.si/index.md

 # Welcome to Emacs users group Slovenia

 ## About Emacs users group Slovenia
-We are [Emacs](https://www.gnu.org/software/emacs/) enthusiasts in|from Slovenia.
+We are [Emacs](https://en.wikipedia.org/wiki/Emacs) enthusiasts in|from Slovenia.
 We meet virtualy online; and live in-person in Ljubljana, Slovenia.
-Our virtual online meetups are on every first Monday in a month, at 20:00 CE(S)T.
+Our meetups are on every first Monday in a month, at 20:00 CE(S)T.

 ## Communication
 You can join and write on our [FSFE Group Slovenia mailing list](https://lists.fsfe.org/mailman/listinfo/fsfe-si).